Indigenous Advisory Circle Indigenous Engagement Lead and Chair

 Metis National Council

-Eduardo Vides is Senior Health Policy Advisor at the Métis National Council.
-He has worked continuously at different capacities for and with Métis organizations over the last 12 years, on Métis topics such as health governance, social determinants of health, health surveillance, policy and research.
-Eduardo has assisted Metis leaders in their health sector work and he also has served on several advisory committees and working groups representing the Métis National Office.
+Dr. Eduardo Vides is a senior health policy advisor at the Métis National Council.
+Over the past 15 years, he has worked continuously, within different capacities, for and with Métis governments and other organizations on Métis topics such as health governance, determinants of health, health surveillance, policy and research.
+Eduardo has assisted Métis leaders and other senior officials in their health sector work and has served on several advisory committees and working groups representing the Métis National Council.

-Eduardo is also an international health consultant, who has collaborated with and worked for various Latin-American organizations including Pan-American Health Organization (WHO/PAHO), governments, Academia and Indigenous communities.
+Dr. Vides is also an international health consultant, who has collaborated with/worked for various Latin-American organizations including the Pan-American Health Organization (WHO/PAHO), governments, academia and Indigenous communities.

-Dr. Vides is an International Graduated Physician.
-He earned a medical degree from the Autonoma of Guadalajara University (México), a MPH from the University of London (UK) and a MHA from the EAN University (Colombia).
+Dr. Vides earned his medical doctorate from the Autonoma of Guadalajara University (México), a Master of Public Health (MPH) from the University of London (UK) and a Master of Health Administration (MHA) from the EAN University (Colombia).

 Jennifer Walker is a Haudenosaunee member of Six Nations of the Grand River with a Ph.D. in Community Health Services (Epidemiology).
 Dr. Walker’s work focuses largely on Indigenous community-engaged research using large health services databases.
 Her program of research is supported by a Canada Research Chair for Indigenous Health at Laurentian University and through her work as a Core Scientist at the Institute for Clinical Evaluative Sciences (ICES).
 Dr. Walker’s primary academic appointment is at Laurentian University within the School of Rural and Northern Health; she also holds adjunct status at the Dalla Lana School of Public Health at the University of Toronto.